-You could put this Halloween popcorn in a unique Halloween treat bag (to eat right away, not to store).
+You could put this Halloween popcorn in a unique Halloween treat bag (this would be to eat right away, not to store).

 You could also add it to a Halloween gift basket...

-You may also like our chocolate chocolate cookie recipe in a jar!
+You may also like my chocolate chocolate cookie recipe in a jar!

 The cookies (shown left) are a deep dark brown with pockets of gooey goodness throughout...